-Learn about controlling weeds in the vegetable and flower garden.
+Learn about controlling weeds and caring for your vegetable and flower garden.
 This podcast and video includes information on organic sprays, tools, and the best weeding techniques.
 For more garden videos, check out the National Gardening Association

 Learn about organic weed control including information on sprays and cultivating techniques.